atomist-skills/npm-depcheck-skill/SETTINGS.md

     To restrict the organizations or specific repositories on which the skill will run, you can explicitly choose organizations and repositories.

+1.  **Path to config file**

+    `depcheck` can be configured to use a project specific configuration file.
+    If this parameter is set and the configured configuration file exists in your project, it will be passed to `depcheck`.

+1.  **Configure test resources**

+    In order to determine if a missing dependency should be installed as development dependency, you can use this parameter to configure glob patterns that match your development source files.

 1.  **Activate the skill**